-Frankie Muniz & Jordan Fisher Reportedly Join ‘DWTS’ Season 25 — Find Out Their Partners
+Frankie Muniz Accidentally Confirms ‘DWTS’ Spot — But Who’s His Partner?

 Malcolm on the dance floor!
-Actor Frankie Muniz and former Disney Channel star Jordan Fisher are getting ready to cha cha cha into season 25 of ‘Dancing with the Stars.’
-We’ve got who they are partnered up with!
+Actor Frankie Muniz is getting ready to cha cha cha into season 25 of ‘Dancing with the Stars.’
+We’ve got who he’s partnered up with, here!

-Season 25 of Dancing with the Stars season 25 is wrangling up quite a cast with the additions of Malcolm in the Middle star Frankie Muniz, 31, and former Disney Channel and Grease Live star Jordan Fisher, 23, joining the competition, sources tell Hollywoodlife.com.
-For Jordan, he’s going be somewhat of a ringer as he’s got a musical theater background and has just starred in Hamilton on Broadway.
-Not to mention he’s going to have a pal in judge Julianne Hough, 29, who he co-starred with in Fox’s Grease Live when she played Sandy.
-Hmm…either she’ll end up going way hard on him to show that she’s not playing favorites, or she’ll totally gush over him because she knows how insanely talented he is from working alongside Jordan.
-He is reportedly being paired with pro-partner Lindsay Arnold, 23.
+Season 25 of Dancing with the Stars is building quite a cast with the addition of Malcolm in the Middle star Frankie Muniz, 31.
+HollywoodLife.com told you FIRST that Frankie would be joining the hit show, and Frankie accidentally confirmed it himself!
+The actor was spotted in Los Angeles in full workout gear, heading into a studio with DWTS pro Witney Carson, 23.
+Is Witney is partner for the 25th season?
+It certainly appears that way!

-As for Frankie, it’s great that his health has recovered after he suffered mini-strokes in 2012 and 2013.
-Thankfully he’s now able to go through the grueling 12 hour a day practices alongside reported parter Witney Carson, 23.
+It’s so great that Frankie’s in good health health after suffering mini-strokes in 2012 and 2013.
+Thankfully he’s now able to go through the grueling 12 hour a day practices alongside reported partner Witney.
 She’s already got one Mirror Ball win under her belt, taking another TV star all the way to the top when she and Alfonso Ribeiro, 42, won DWTS in 2014.
-Hey, if Carlton from the Fresh Prince of Bel Air can dance his way to victory, so can title character from Malcolm in the Middle!
-Former NBA star Derek Fisher, 43, will also be joining the cast as the first athlete that we know of for this season.
+Hey, if Carlton from the Fresh Prince of Bel Air can dance his way to victory, so can the title character from Malcolm in the Middle!

+Former Disney Channel and Grease Live star Jordan Fisher, 23, is joining the competition, a DWTS insider tells Hollywoodlife.com.
+Jordan’s going be somewhat of a ringer as he’s got a musical theater background and just starred in Hamilton on Broadway.
+Not to mention, he’ll have a pal in judge Julianne Hough, 29, with whom he co-starred with in Fox’s Grease Live when she played Sandy to his Doody.
+Hmm…either she’ll end up going really hard on him to show that she’s not playing favorites, or she’ll totally gush over him because she knows how insanely talented he is.
+Jordan is reportedly pairing with pro-partner Lindsay Arnold, 23.
+Former NBA star Derek Fisher, 43, will also be joining the cast as the first athlete that we know of for season 25.

-This is shaping up to be a really interesting season as married couple Nick Lachey, 42, and wife Vanessa, 36, will reportedly be competing against each other.
-The former 98 Degrees singer’s younger brother Drew Lachey, 41, won season two of DWTS, so it’s on Nick to keep the Mirror Ball Trophy in the family!
+This is shaping up to be a really interesting season.
+Married couple Nick Lachey, 42, and wife Vanessa, 36, will reportedly be competing against each other.
+The former 98 Degrees singer’s younger brother, Drew Lachey, 41, won season two of DWTS, so it’s on Nick to keep the Mirror Ball Trophy in the family!
 The only contestant to officially confirm their casting ahead of the Sept.
 6 announcement by ABC is Property Brothers star Drew Scott, 39.

 The home renovator has the BEST reason ever as to why he’s going on the show.
 “I’ll be getting married in a matter of months,” Drew said, speaking with HollywoodLife.com EXCLUSIVELY on Aug.
 30, ahead of the upcoming release of the book he penned with his twin and Property Brothers co-star, Jonathan, It Takes Two.
 “Who wouldn’t want to have a professional dancer teach them how to dance just in time for the first dance?”
 Drew is partnered up with Emma Slater, 28, who won her first Mirror Ball Trophy last season with NFL star Rashad Jennings.